rhobs/observability-operator/docs/api.md

         <td><b><a href="#monitoringstackspecprometheusconfigremotewriteindexbasicauthpassword">password</a></b></td>
         <td>object</td>
         <td>
-          The secret in the service monitor namespace that contains the password for authentication.<br/>
+          `password` specifies a key of a Secret containing the password for authentication.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#monitoringstackspecprometheusconfigremotewriteindexbasicauthusername">username</a></b></td>
         <td>object</td>
         <td>
-          The secret in the service monitor namespace that contains the username for authentication.<br/>
+          `username` specifies a key of a Secret containing the username for authentication.<br/>
         </td>
         <td>false</td>
       </tr></tbody>